Vytenis1337/Pexels-Infinite-Scroll/README.md

 &centerdot; 'ImageCard': A presentation component that displays individual images.
 It incorporates lazy loading via the useLazyLoad hook to improve performance and user experience.
 The card shows image details on hover and provides a button for toggling the image's favorite status, leveraging the useFavorites context.

-&centerdot;: 'FavSection': displays a button that triggers the modal.
+&centerdot; 'FavSection': displays a button that triggers the modal.

-&centerdot;: 'FavModal': contains the favorited images.
+&centerdot; 'FavModal': contains the favorited images.
 Users can review and manage their favorites within this modal.

 &centerdot; 'ScrollTopButton': Appears when the user scrolls down the page and allows for a smooth scroll back to the top.
 This component enhances navigation and accessibility within the application.